Empowering Moms • Promoting Liberty • Raising Patriots

 There are a lot of great books available but the process of finding them can be a little overwhelming; and then there is always the frustration of wondering whether or not you can trust the source.
 There is also the issue of time.
 And what about those of us who aren’t “into reading”?

-We considered all of these things when compiling the The Classics reading lists.
+We considered all of these things when compiling the The Cottage Meetings reading lists.
 Our goal was to create a list of books that were high interest, easy to read, not cumbersome in length, and which contained the ideas and principles that will promote liberty; so that just by reading one book a month, at the end of the year, you would have a firm understanding of the principles of liberty and gain a love for our nation’s unique history and heritage.
 After much thought and consideration, we feel confident we have achieved our purpose.
-Once you read the first set of books, if you like more exciting, thought-provoking reads, we have added an additional 3 sets of Classics reading lists.
+Once you read the first set of books, if you like more exciting, thought-provoking reads, we have added an additional 3 sets of reading lists.

-The Classics Reading Lists
+The Reading Lists

 If you have participated in Cottage Meetings, you will notice that some of the books listed below are already included as part of the Cottage Meeting program as core resources or supplemental reading.
 This, we feel, is evidence of the quality of the books listed and the value we place on them.
 So open a book and enjoy the adventure!